UMD: A Globally Connected University

 OPT STEM Extension

-In order to learn more about the process of applying for STEM OPT, we recommend that all students view the STEM OPT Tutorial below.
+In order to learn more about the process of applying for STEM OPT, we recommend that all students view the STEM OPT Tutorial.

 To be eligible for the 24-month STEM OPT extension, you must: